Gitty-McHubface/sdc-project2/README.md

 # Traffic Sign Recognition

-**Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
+**The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report
+* Summarize the results with a written report**

 [//]: # (Image References)